What's on around Whyalla and regions

 The Creative Space

 Mondays 11-1pm, Head Street.
-The Haven is a safe space for women to make friends or chat to the friendly staff.
-Free and confidential women's information service.
+The Haven - safe space for women.
+Free confidential.

 JUNIOR LANDCARE